taylor-huffman/phase-3-project/README.md

 npm start
 ```
 And there you have it, the Meet The Teacher app should now be open in your browser and you should have both the frontend and backend files open in VSCode, ready to modify as you see fit!

+## Operating Instructions
+Now that you've finished setting up the project, simply visit the page in your browser (http://localhost:3000/) and start by clicking the login button to login or create an account.

+NOTE: When creating an account for students, please you first and last name.
+When creating an account for teachers, please use the following naming convention show in the follwing examples:

+Ms. Harris
+Mrs. West
+Mr. Brown

+From there you can see all existing scheduled appointments, and you can add, edit, and delete appointments specific to your user account.

 ## Media and Data Credits
 Images from https://canva.com